htammia/fullstackcourse/osa0/README.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
-    Note over server: Fails to find /exampleapp/new_note, <br> but saves note and returns new destination in headers. server-->>browser: 302: redirect browser to /exampleapp/notes
+    Note left of server: Server fails to find /exampleapp/new_note, <br> but saves note and returns new destination in headers. server-->>browser: 302: redirect browser to /exampleapp/notes
     deactivate server